22 JUNE 2018 – National Flash Fiction Day

-This year, we also ran the second annual Micro Madness series, in which 22 micros were selected for inclusion, and three winners were selected from the 22 finalists.
-All 22 stories and winners can be found here.
+This year, we will also run the fourth annual Micro Madness series, in which 22 micros will be selected for inclusion, and three winners will be selected from the 22 finalists.
+Previous Micro Madness winners can be found here; the 2016 Tiny Tales series is here.

-More news and updates, including other publications and competitions involving New Zealand writers of compressed fiction, can be found on our Flash New page.
+More news and updates, including other publications and competitions involving New Zealand writers of compressed fiction, can be found on our Flash News page.

 National Flash Fiction Day is New Zealand’s celebration of the shortest form of fiction writing, on the shortest day of the year.
-See the Competition page for 2016 results.
+See the Competition page for details about the 2018 competition.
+See interviews with the 2017 winners here: Patrick Pink (adult), Joy Tong (youth).

 You can find the winners from previous years by clicking on the tabs at the top of the page.
 And you can read them, published at Flash Frontier: An Adventure in Short Fiction.
 See the Archives page for links.